tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/choose-a-data-repository.md

 ---
 title: "Choose a Data Repository for Long-Term Storage"
 description: "Part of responsible research is making sure your research data is properly stored.
 But how do you decide which data to keep, document and where to archive it?"
-keywords: "archiving, data archiving, dataverse, zenodo, figshare, osf, dans"
+keywords: "archiving, data archiving, dataverse, zenodo, figshare, osf, dans, FAIR data, data repository, licensing, research data management"
 #date: 2021-02-08
 draft: false
 #weight: 1